Python API

 Interact with the Workspace and Project Table using Python, and install your own custom scripts as Maestro menu items.

-Working with Trajectories
+Working with MD Simulation Data

 The Desmond package contains modules for various operations such as reading, converting, and analyzing trajectories.